 KEWU believes it is important to promote the music of contemporary jazz artists who, while staying true to the art form are exploring and pushing the limits of the music.
 It is these artists who keep the music moving in a forward direction.
 KEWU strives to maintain a potent balance of music past and music present, so KEWU plays a prodigious amount of classic jazz in it's many incarnations; traditional, dixieland, big band, swing and bop.
 KEWU also features Blues, Latin Jazz as well as ambient, downtempo and chill sounds Monday through Thursday from 7-10pm.

-Announcers at the station are individuals who are either participating in a work-study program, receiving up to three credits per quarter, or are being paid for their services.
+Announcers at the station are students who are being paid for their services.

 Peter Porter - General Manager